Wetter42/persistent-plane-steering/README.md

 # persistent-plane-steering
+A simple approach to achieving better, more realistic taxiing in GTA V / fiveM

+## Description
 A simple, very simple, very very simple mod for allowing for realistic taxiing.
 Mimics taxiing behavior on ground based on input controls for challenging fun experience

 ## Under the hood